ianos93/scryfall-image-downloader/README.md

 ## Interface Notes

-- **ⓘ** (top right) opens the info modal: quick instructions, supported formats, changelog, cache management, and database status.
+- **ⓘ** (top right) opens the info modal: quick instructions, supported formats, changelog, cache and saved lists, and database status.
 It fades out as you scroll.
+- **Recent Lists** sits above Image Resolution and appears once you have fetched something.
 - The progress area shows a phase label, a per-phase counter, and a scrolling log.
 - There is one undocumented option, unlocked by a keyboard sequence, that swaps cards for their showcase, borderless, Universes Beyond, and Secret Lair printings where available.
 It relies on Scryfall's `/cards/search` endpoint and so may not work on all hosting origins.

+---

+## What's New in 4.0

+**New**
+- Recent Lists: save, reload, rename and export your recent card lists
+- Repeated lines add their quantities together instead of the later line being dropped

+**Fixed**
+- First Print resolved to whichever same-day printing happened to be listed first, so cards from sets with alternate treatments (MH2, WAR, and about 17% of all cards) could return a showcase, borderless or retro-frame version.
+It now takes the lowest collector number, which is always the base printing.
+- The card database updater was broken by Scryfall's move to gzipped JSONL bulk files on 2026-07-20
+- Log entries now say *why* a printing changed rather than flagging every substitution as a warning
+- Swapped printings no longer link to the printing you did not receive
+- A failed database load no longer poisons the rest of the session

+**Changed**
+- Index format 3 adds collector numbers — **re-run `update_bulk_data.py` after upgrading**
+- The in-browser bulk download fallback was removed; it could not work after the JSONL migration
+- Proxy PDFs re-encode PNG cards to JPEG, cutting file size 5-10x with no visible difference at print size
+- Decoded card images are capped by memory budget, and oversized visual decklists scale down instead of rendering blank
+- Subresource Integrity on the CDN libraries, and `connect-src` narrowed from any HTTPS host to Scryfall only
+- Squarer corners throughout, and specs and counts moved to a sans face for legibility

 ---